A Natural-Looking Solution for Chipped Teeth

 If you are unhappy with the appearance of chipped, cracked, or gapped teeth, dental bonding can help.
 Dental bonding is a composite plastic with ceramic inclusions.
 It starts as a paste that we use to reshape your teeth to correct flaws in size, spacing, or appearance.
 Once it is properly shaped, we harden the bonding with a special light to create a durable restoration.
 Finally, we polish the composite to give it the luster of natural tooth enamel.

 The success of your Philadelphia dental bonding procedure depends on the artistry of your dentist, so choose carefully.
-Dr. Kenneth Siegel has more than 25 years of experience using dental bonding to get great results.
+Dr. Kenneth Siegel has more than over 35 years of experience using dental bonding to get great results.

 What Can Dental Bonding Do?